 What do these batteries look like?

 The batteries look like shipping containers you might see on a semi-truck or rail car.
-Idaho Power plans to install physical barriers to screen neighbors’ view of the batteries.
-We’re working out details for these barriers.
+Idaho Power plans to build a textured concrete wall and plant trees or other landscaping around the batteries to screen neighbors’ view of them.
+The final design of these barriers must comply with City of Boise landscaping, screening, and fencing standards.

 Are the batteries safe?